ozhadykov/cara/README.md

 - 29.05.2025 Bug fixes and fine tuning.
 - 05.06.2025 Production ready. (installed proxy for communicating with docekr network)
 - 12.06.2025 fully tested and documented for future installation in phenix

+# Requierments

+1. CRUD Operations on children and assitents

+   - Add new child / assitent
+   - delete child / assitent
+   - update child / assitent

+2. Dashboard / Overview

+   - Capacity, how many hours are free, how many assitents are free and so on
+   - list of children and assitents, who is working with whom

+3. Creating a new paln

+   - select children and assitents, who need a pair (because some assitents want to continue work with the same child)
+   - set up soft constraints, such as 'time to destination' as range in mins and more if there are

+4. Working with "non assigned"

+   - after a new plan is created, create a list with children and assitents who don't have a pair
+   - add to pool new requests from children and new apllications from assistents
+   - use model to find "new possible" pairs

+5. Working with edge cases

+   - handling "unusual" working days
+   - handling "working pairs", two assitents work with one child, changing in defined period of times
+   - qualification missmatch, but it assitent can still work with a child (FK with QHK)
+   - and citation, because I did not understand the meaning "Begleiter:innen, die als Übungsleiter:innen tätig sind, sind im Moment als Vertretung eingeplant und bekommen kein festes Kind!"

+# Goal

+As requested the goal is to get as many pairs as possible with the best possible conditions for every child and assitent